boraseo560/Interactive-Data-Vis-Sp2021/tutorial5_geographic/NOTES.md

 If you find you're not able complete this week's assignment, reflecting on where you are getting stuck here will help you get full credit for this week's tutorial

 ---
+# What, if anything, is currently blocking you?

+There is a problem that the circle points disappear after mousemove event, I was not able to find why and how to fix it.

 # Simple study notes